Unfortunately, we are not available in your area!

-How Many Decks Are Used When Playing Blackjack?
+How Many Decks Are Used in Blackjack?

 If you are playing blackjack at home, you’re probably playing with just one deck of 52 cards.
 However, when playing online blackjack, this might not be the case.
 In fact, it’s a lot more common that a blackjack game is played with between six and eight decks of cards.
 But why?
 And what difference does it make?